The Growing Issue of Workplace Stress

 Repairing burnout requires digging deeper and dedicating more time to healing.
 If we have postponed our own health and pushed ourselves to the breaking point, we’re going to need more than a 5-minute meditation to heal.
 In order to not just “top off” your tank, but truly fill it up, you’re going to need to spend more time with these practices.

-Practices for burnout
+Effective Practices for Burnout

 Yin and Restorative Yoga